NethServer/docs/administrator-manual/en/accounts.rst

 ----------

 The :index:`password expiration` is **NOT** enabled by default.
-If enabled, password lifetime is set to 6 months from the time when the password is set.

-.. note:: The system will refer to the date of the last password change, if password is older than 6 months, the server consider that password has expired.
+Each time a user changes his password, the date of the password change is recorded; if :guilabel:`Password expiration for users` option is enabled, the password is considered expired when the :guilabel:`Maximum Password Age` has elapsed.
-   In this case you need to change the user password.
-   For example, if the last password change was made in January and the activation of the deadline in October, the system will assume the password changed in January is expired, and notify the user.

-.. warning:: Due to some technical limitation, **no email notification related to password expiration** will be sent by the server!
+For example, given that

+- last password was set in January,
+- in October the :guilabel:`Maximum Password Age` is set to ``180 days`` and :guilabel:`Password expiration for users` is enabled

+thus the password is immediately considered expired (January + 180 days = June).

 .. _effects-of-expired-password:

 Effects of expired passwords
 ----------------------------

-After password expiration, the user is still able to read and send email messages.

-If |product| has an Active Directory account provider, the user cannot access shared folders, printers (by Samba) and other domain computers.
+.. warning:: **no email notification related to password expiration** is sent by the server!

+The effects of an expired password depend on the configured accounts provider.

+When a password is expired

+* with Active Directory (both local and remote) a user cannot authenticate himself with any service
+* with a |product| LDAP accounts provider (both local and remote) some services ignore the password expiration and grant access in any case

+Examples of services that do not fully support the password expiration with |product| LDAP accounts provider:

+.. only nscom:

+   - NextCloud
+   - WebTop (contacts and calendars are available)
+   - SOGo

+.. only nsent:

+   - NextCloud
+   - WebTop (contacts and calendars are available)

+...and other services that authenticate directly with LDAP

 .. _import-users_section: